Have you heard of PrOATS yet?

 Here’s how to make the most of your PrOATS:

-If using yogurt (which makes it really creamy and more filling), be sure you choose one without added sweeteners or sugars and from a reputable brand (I like Chobani).
-I also like to use pure stevia to sweeten my recipes, but if you don’t like stevia, choose an option that works for you.
+Yogurt choices: (which makes it really creamy and more filling), be sure you choose one without added sweeteners or sugars and from a reputable brand.
+I prefer non-dairy yogurt and those that are unsweetened such as So Delicious Dairy-Free Unsweetened organic coconut yogurt alternative.
+I also like to use pure stevia to sweeten my recipes, but if you don’t like stevia, choose another natural option that works for you.

-Oat options: If you want to make this with steel cut oats, just be sure your oats are cooked first before adding in your favorite protein powder or yogurt.
+Oat options: If you want to make this with steel cut oats, just be sure your oats are cooked first before adding them to the dish with your favorite protein powder and/or yogurt to set overnight.
 (Steel cut oats don’t soak well and make creamy overnight oats like quick-cook or rolled oats do).
 Or, grind your steel cut oats in a coffee grinder before soaking them overnight.
 They’ll resemble oat bran a little more, but the recipe will still work and they’ll still come out super creamy!

 For my recipe, I used Bob’s Red Mill oats, but you can choose whatever brand of oats you enjoy.